surfer190/fixes/docs/security/serious-cryptography.md

 Breaking this cipher:

-1. figure out the key length -> view repeated sections - indiciating the same word was enrypted using the same key
+1. figure out the key length -> view repeated sections - indicating the same word was encrypted using the same key
-2. determine actual key using frequency analysis -> exploit uneven distribution of letters in languages (E is most common in Engligh)
+2. determine actual key using frequency analysis -> exploit uneven distribution of letters in languages (E is most common in English)

 #### How Ciphers Work

 * permutation - function that transforms an item for a unique inverse
-* mode of operation - algorithm that uses a permutation for arbitrary mesage size (mode of Caesar is more simple than the Vigenere - where letters at different positions specifiy difference permutations)
+* mode of operation - algorithm that uses a permutation for arbitrary message size (mode of Caesar is more simple than the Vigenere - where letters at different positions specify difference permutations)

 ##### Permutation

-Most classical ciphers work by substitution - replcing one character with another.
+Most classical ciphers work by substitution - replacing one character with another.
 If each letter does not have exactly one inverse then it is not a permutation.

 For a permutation to be secure: